Aiven-Open/klaw/README.md

 # Kafkawize

+Kafkawize is now fully opensource. 🥳 All the features of the Kafkawize are now available at no cost.

 Kafkawize is a Self service Apache Kafka Topic Management tool/portal.
 It is a web application which automates the process of creating and browsing Kafka topics, acls, avro schemas, connectors by introducing roles/authorizations to users of various teams of an organization.